femian55/Image-Labels-Generator-Using-Amazon-Rekognition/README.md

 ## Prerequisites

-Before starting, the following are reuire.
+Before starting, the following are required.
 - An AWS account.
 - AWS CLI installed and configured with AWS credentials.
 - Python installed on local machine.